-Fill in your data into the yellow fields in the templates provided with the certification template (they should not be renamed).
+All requested data should be filled into the yellow fields in the templates provided (they should not be renamed!).
 Do not forget to include the total mass of your setup and to check if automatic H detection was applicable.
+If automatic detection of H is not applicable, check your animations and fill in the comment cell to comment how you derived H and why the peak acceleration occurs earlier than the contact between head and vehicle.